gowthamsu23/Amazon-Sales-Analysis/README.md

 ## 🔍 Overview
 This project analyzes Amazon sales data using SQL and Power BI.

+## 🎯 Problem Statement

+To analyze Amazon sales data and identify key trends, performance metrics, and areas for business improvement.

 ## 🔄 Project Workflow
 1. Data collected in CSV format
 2. Data cleaned and transformed using SQL